Scratching Visual Transformer's Back with Uniform Attention: Method

 \subsection{Explicitly Broadcasting the Context}

-We have observed certain hints for the benefit of additional spatial interaction and the fact that the uniform attention is the most challenging attention to learn from an optimization perspective.
-The observations motivate us to design a complementary operation that explicitly supplies the uniform attention.
+We observe the curious phenomena: $\msa$ learns dense interaction, though it is unstable in terms of the gradient.
+We decide to inject uniform attention because (1) uniform attention is the densest attention and is unstable in terms of gradient view, but (2) humans can supply uniform attention easily, and (3) uniform attention requires no additional parameters and small computation costs.
 We do this through the broadcasting context with the $\gs$ module.

-\paragraph{Context Broadcasting ($\gs$).} Given a sequence of $N$ tokens $\bX \in \Real^{N \times d}$, our $\gs$ module supplies the average-pooled token back onto the tokens as follows:
+\paragraph{Context Broadcasting ($\gs$).} Given a sequence of $N$ tokens $\bX \in \Real^{N \times d}$, our $\gs$ module supplies the averaged token back onto the tokens as follows:

 where $\bx_i \in \Real^{d}$ is the $i^\text{th}$ token in $\bX$.
 Figure~\ref{fig:our_module} illustrates our $\gs$ module.
-The $\gs$ module is placed at the end of the multi-layer perceptron ($\mlp$) block.
-See \Fref{fig:our_arch} for the overall ViT architectures with our $\gs$ module.
+The $\gs$ module is placed at the end of $\mlp$ block (See \cref{fig:our_arch}).
 Our analysis in \Sref{subsec:where} shows that the insertion of $\gs$ increases the performance of ViTs regardless of its position.
 As we shall see, the performance increase is most significant when it is inserted after the $\mlp$ block.